AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes needed to cross the Hellespont to invade Greece, but the strait was too wide for his army to swim across.
 So Xerxes ordered his engineers to build a bridge across the Hellespont.

-The bridge was built using 360 triremes and 60 penteconters, and it was said to be over seven stades (approximately 7 furlongs, or 1.3 kilometers) long.
+The bridge was constructed with 360 triremes and 60 penteconters and was reported to be more than seven stades (approximately 7 furlongs, or 1.3 kilometers) long.
 It was a remarkable feat of engineering, and it allowed Xerxes to transport his massive army across the Hellespont and into Greece.

 However, a storm ultimately destroyed the bridge, and Xerxes was forced to retreat after the Persian defeat at the Battle of Salamis.

-The story of Xerxes and the Hellespont reminds us of the determination and ingenuity of the ancient Persians.
-It is also a reminder of the power of nature and the fragility of human creations.
+The story of Xerxes and the Hellespont underscores the determination and ingenuity of the ancient Persians.
+It also serves as a reminder of nature’s power and the fragility of human creations.

 Xerxes stood on the shore of the Hellespont, gazing at the vast expanse of water that separated him from Greece.
 He had gathered an army of over 10,000 men, but he could not cross the strait without a bridge.

-Xerxes was a determined man, and he was not to be deterred.
+Xerxes was a determined man and not to be deterred.
 He ordered his engineers to build a bridge across the Hellespont.
 The engineers worked day and night, and within a few weeks, the bridge was complete.

 It was a remarkable feat of engineering.
 The bridge was over a mile long, and hundreds of ships supported it.
 Xerxes was so proud of his accomplishment that he had a throne placed on the bridge to watch as his army marched across.